jamesrobinsonvfx/linewriter/README.md

 parm value like `0.025` being represented in a string parm as `0.025000000000000001`.
 This is distracting, and wastes a lot of on-screen space.

-Each line of line-writer has a button [button pic] that tries to "ftrimify" your line.
+Each line of line-writer has a button that tries to "ftrimify" your line.
 It looks for each `ch()` or `chs()`, and wraps them up in an `ftrim()`.
 This helps cut down the numbers to max of six floating point digits.
 There is also a button under the **Utilities** folder that will run it over all the lines